keel/aes-cross/README.md

 * **iv**: need to set it besides key
 * **padding**: NoPadding,ZeroPadding,PKCS5Padding,PKCS7Padding,ISO10126Padding,ANSI X.923,SSL3Padding...
 * **key**: the key for encription and decryption

 Only all these 5 things are exactly the same can the AES encription and decryption be used anywhere.
-Most language surppots ECB,CBC,CFB cipher mode (CBC is used widely), and all key sizes(128 is used widely).
+Most language supports ECB,CBC,CFB cipher mode (CBC is used widely), and all key sizes(128 is used widely).
 But the padding mode is different in different platforms, and it's also effected by cipher mode.

 ## Figure out the Padding